M66B/FairEmail/docs/FAQ-en-rGB.md

 <a name="faq87"></a>
 **(87) What does 'invalid credentials' mean?**

-The error message *invalid credentials* means either that the user name and/or password is incorrect, for example because the password was changed or expired, or that the account authorization has expired.
+The error message *invalid credentials* means either that the user name and/or password is incorrect, for example because the password was changed or expired, or that the account authorisation has expired.

 If the password is incorrect/expired, you will have to update the password in the account and/or identity settings.

-If the account authorization has expired, you will have to select the account again.
+If the account authorisation has expired, you will have to select the account again.
 You will likely need to save the associated identity again as well.

 <br />